gaw1ik/Random-Forests-and-Computer-Vision-for-Classification-of-Defects-in-Silicon-Nanopillar-Arrays/README.md

 ### Discussion of Performance:
 #### Edge Non Etch
 The approach handles a few of the defect categories fairly well.
 Scores in precision and recall for edge non-etch are perfect.
 This is likely to instill an overly optimistic level of performance.
 Edge non etch is so common in this particular wafer, that the edge square feature is probably over-predictive for this type of defect.
-Basically, if there is a defect in an edge square, the algorithm is very likely to classify it as a edge non etch, which happens to be correct very often in this sample, but wouldn't necessarily be the case in other samples.
+Basically, if there is a defect in an edge square, the algorithm is very likely to classify it as a edge non etch, which happens to be correct very often in this wafer, but wouldn't necessarily be the case in other wafers or even in parts of this wafer that weren't included in the training data.

 This can be helped by adding additional features that check for the local spatial location and orientation of the defect, for instance, to make sure that the defect actually exists on the outer edge of the edge square before it is classified as an edge defect.
 This feature was actually included in my rule-based model which I discuss in my publication (currently in review), but I did not have time to code that into this project.